MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/isolate-and-troubleshoot-common-issues/troubleshoot-model-driven-app-date-time-issues.md

 - Match the time zone in personal options with the system time zone.
 - Use UTC time zone.
-- Use a time zone with the same offset, but doesn't observe daylight savings.
+- Use a time zone with the same offset, but doesn't observe daylight saving.

 > [!TIP]
 > The following methods provide more details to make it easier to investigate date and time issues.